Porsche 911 (classic): 3.2 Carrera / E, F, G, H, I, J and K series (1984–1989)

-In 1985, Porsche built a Club Sport prototype with the identification number WP0ZZZ91ZF100848.
+In 1985, Porsche built a Club Sport prototype with the identification number WP0ZZZ91ZFS100848.
 Later on in that year, a Carrera Club Sport (RoW) with the identification number WP0ZZZ91ZFS101166 was special ordered after a Porsche driver was particularly inspired by the Club Sport prototype on the track.
-In 1987, Porsche decided to produced 340 units for their customers that wanted a track inspired road car, the Club Sport lost around 50 kg in weight by ditching non-essential equipment such as the radio, sunroof, A/C and the rear seats.
+In 1987, Porsche decided to produce 340 units for their customers that wanted a track inspired road car, the Club Sport lost around 50 kg in weight by ditching non-essential equipment such as the radio, sunroof, A/C and the rear seats.
 By 1989, the Club Sport was no longer produced which makes it today a collectible with its blueprinted engine and low production numbers.
 Total production of the 911 3.2 Carrera series was 76,473 cars (35,670 coupé, 19,987 cabrio, 18,468 targa).

 In late 1989, the 911 underwent a major evolution, with the introduction of the Type Porsche 964 (1989–1993).

 Position vis-à-vis the Porsche 928

 When 911 sales began to decline by the early 1970s, Porsche executives approved work on the Porsche 928 in 1971.
 Larger and featuring a front-mounted V8 engine considerably more powerful than the contemporary 911's flat six, the 928 was intended to be a comfortable grand tourer rather than a dedicated sports car.
 Capable of out-accelerating and even matching or exceeding the 911's cornering prowess in some model years, the 928 sold reasonably well from its introduction in 1977 until its discontinuation in 1995.
-In spite of its overall capability, it never outsold the 911, and unlike its smaller, sportier sibling, it achieved little success in racing.
+In spite of its overall capability, the expensive company flagship never outsold the 911, and unlike its smaller, sportier sibling, and, as a large, heavy, front-engined grand tourer, achieved little success in racing.

 Motorsport

 The Porsche factory's first 911-based race car was a lightly modified 1964 Type 901.
 It finished fifth in the 1965 Monte Carlo Rally and is now housed in the Porsche Museum.

 Porsche 911s dominated the Trans Am Series under two liter class in the sixties, winning the championship from 1967 to 1969.
 They would later go on to win the championship in 1973, 1974, and 1980.
 Despite Trans Am being a sedan championship in its early years, the Porsche 911 was a sports car.
 Its inclusion is likely due to its resemblance to a coupé.

+A 1967 911 was driven by Jack Ryan raced in NASCAR for a total of 13 races of the 1968 season.